 You’ll study with professors who conduct groundbreaking research and are recognized for revolutionizing the use of data in generating actionable insights for better marketing decisions.

-- Sanjay K. Dhar, studies topics such as strategic marketing management, advanced marketing strategy, brand management, new product development, pricing strategy, promotion strategy, and product placement strategy.
+Sanjay K. Dhar, James H. Lorie Professor of Marketing, studies topics such as strategic marketing management, advanced marketing strategy, brand management, new product development, pricing strategy, promotion strategy, and product placement strategy.
 His research has been awarded the 2008 Paul Green Award which recognizes the best article published in the Journal of Marketing Research.

-- Jean-Pierre Dubé, studies empirical industrial organization, dynamic oligopoly, competitive advertising, competitive pricing, retail competition, price discrimination, and internet marketing.
+Jean-Pierre Dubé, Sigmund E. Edelstone Professor of Marketing, studies empirical industrial organization, dynamic oligopoly, competitive advertising, competitive pricing, retail competition, price discrimination, and internet marketing.
 Recently, he has worked on the role of dynamics in the strategies of competing firms.

-- Oleg Urminsky, studies consumer and managerial decision-making and its implications for marketing management.
+Oleg Urminsky, associate professor of marketing, studies consumer and managerial decision making and its implications for marketing management.
 His research on how motivation and behavior change as people get closer to the goal of earning a reward appeared in the Journal of Marketing Research and was a finalist for the 2007 Paul E. Green award.

 The center sponsors a wide variety of basic and applied research in marketing on topics such as the determinants of consumer behavior; analytical models of marketing activities; pricing and consumer dynamics; and determinants of brand shares.
 This research is supported by visiting faculty and doctoral fellows.
 Chicago Booth students are able to gain practical marketing experience through experiential learning opportunities.